No description

 Commands

-lore sync -p <profile> Sync a specific profile's config
+lore sync -p <profile> Synchronize a named profile

-lore completion <shell> Generate shell completions (bash, zsh, fish)
+lore completion <shell> Generate bash, zsh, or fish completion

 lore help [command] Show help

-Note: Concurrent syncs targeting the same project directory are unsupported.
-Running multiple lore sync processes simultaneously may corrupt .gitignore or the manifest file.
+Concurrent syncs targeting the same project are unsupported and may corrupt .gitignore or .lore-manifest.yml.

 How It Works